Big Tobacco urges Canada to ensure legal nicotine competitive with black market - Red Deer Advocate

 “We will always advocate for very high taxation with (traditional) cigarettes,” he said.
 “We have to pay for the externalities and health impacts that we create — what we don’t want is to go higher than we are today.”

-Imperial Tobacco supports a bill making its way through the Senate seeking to legalize nicotine-containing vaping products in the country.
+Imperial Tobacco supports Bill S-5, which is making its way through the Senate and would legalize nicotine-containing vaping products in the country.

 But Araya said the company is against the provision forcing companies to have plain and standardized packaging for cigarettes because that would hinder the consumer’s ability to differentiate between products and with the black market.